Claiming His Christmas Wife

 “Don’t try to talk yet,” the kindly nurse said.
 Her smile was stark white and reassuring against her dark brown skin.
-She took up Imogen’s wrist to check her pulse, hand soft and warm.
+She took up Imogen’s wrist to check her pulse, the nurse’s hand soft and warm.
 Motherly.
 She checked her temperature and said, “Much better.”

-All the while, Imogen could almost, but not quite see him in her periphery.
+All the while, Imogen could almost but not quite see him in her periphery.
 She was afraid to turn her head on the pillow and look right at him.
 It was going to hurt and she just didn’t have it in her yet.

 “How am I here?” she managed to whisper.

 “Water?”
-The nurse used a bendy straw, the kind Imogen had never been allowed to use because they were common.
+The nurse used a bendy straw, the kind Imogen had never been allowed to use because they were too common.
 A gimmick.

-She got two gulps down her parched throat before the nurse said, “Easy, now.
+She got two gulps down her parched throat before the nurse said, “Easy now.
 Let me tell the doctor you’re awake, then we’ll give you more and maybe something to eat.”

 “You came in yesterday.”

-Two days in a place like this?
+A day and a half in a place like this?
 When her bank balance was already a zombie apocalypse running rivers of red?

 The nurse walked out, sending a smile toward the specter on the other side of the bed.